 Your admission counselor can connect you with a faculty member who teaches in your major or a current student who’s studying that subject.
 Or we can connect you with a student from your high school or region who attend St. Edward’s.
 Get a sense of what life is like on our campus by visiting in-person or virtually.

-A counselor in Student Financial Services can talk with you about how to fill out the FAFSA (or CSS Profile for international students) and how St. Edward’s uses the information to offer you financial aid.
-The FAFSA is open now, and our priority deadline for you to complete it is Jan.
+A Financial Aid Counselor can talk with you about how to fill out the FAFSA (or CSS Profile for international students) and how St. Edward’s uses the information to offer you financial aid.
+The FAFSA opens Oct.
+1, and our priority deadline for you to complete it is Jan.
 15. If you’re unsure whether you should fill out the FAFSA, we encourage you to do so: virtually every family who completes the FAFSA receives at least a small award from St. Edward’s.
 When you fill it out, be sure to use our school code, 003621.
 We will begin mailing award letters in mid-December.

 Once you’ve completed the FAFSA (or CSS Profile for international students) and received your financial aid award, we can answer questions about the grants, loans or campus jobs you’ve been offered and make sure you understand exactly what it would cost to attend St. Edward’s.
 We can also help you compare financial aid awards and the cost of attendance at different schools, so you are making decisions based on a true apples-to-apples comparison.